Focus on Physicians:

 Yet Mr. Gray reminded me of the importance of living up to the principles that had inspired me as a younger and more idealistic physician.

 I contacted our scheduling department and cajoled them into placing an alert on Mr. Gray’s chart, noting that two patient slots would be required for his visits.
 This was not standard procedure, and I knew that it might be considered an inappropriate use of limited office time by the number crunchers in management.
 On the other hand, as a senior cardiologist, I had worked with the in-house office staff for many years, and my unusual request was granted without question.
-Mr. Gray understood that I was going to bat for him, and he appreciated the effort.
+Mr. Gray understood that I was going to bat for him, and it was clear to me that he appreciated the effort.

 From that point on, every visit with him was a reminder of why I became a physician in the first place.
 Mr. Gray and I were able to discuss his complex health concerns in detail, review the options, and ensure his understanding.